 Can I Get More Than $250,000 Worth of Coverage?

-It is possible to get more than $250,000 worth of FDIC coverage as long as you make sure you spread your money across multiple banks.
-Using the above example, if you were to move your $200,000 in savings to a new bank, leaving the CD and checking account with ABC Bank, all of your money can now be insured.
+Getting more than $250,000 worth of FDIC coverage is possible as long as you make sure you spread your money across multiple banks.
+Using the above example, if you move your $200,000 in savings to a new bank, leaving the CD and checking account with ABC Bank, all of your money can now be insured.

-For example, you decide you want to keep all your cash at one bank.
-Instead of having the savings account (with the $200,000) in your name, you open a joint savings account that’s shared with your spouse.
-Now all of your money is protected, as long as the CD and checking account are only in your name.
+For example, you decide to keep all your cash at one bank.
+Instead of having the savings account (with the $200,000) in your name, you open a joint account shared with your spouse.
+All your money is protected as long as the CD and checking account are only in your name.

-If you decide to open a joint account, make sure that it’s with someone you trust, especially if it’s not your spouse or family member.
+If you decide to open a joint account, ensure it’s with someone you trust, especially if it’s not your spouse or family member.